Scripts

 googleAdsense: {

-client: "ca-pub-<your-id>", // Your Google AdSense Publisher ID
+client: 'ca-pub-<your-id>', // Your Google AdSense Publisher ID

 autoAds: true, // Enable Auto Ads